cmucheru/cmucheru/README.md

 👀 I’m interested in software development and embedded systems

-💞️ I’m looking to collaborate on software development and machine learning projects
+💞️ I’m looking to collaborate on software development and machine learning.

 <!---
 cmucheru/cmucheru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.